 9. Add Personality

-Do you enjoy the humorous or witty user interface messages that occasionally display in apps and websites?
-In my time tracking program, Harvest, I get a friendly message if I accidentally forget to turn off a timer.
+Do you enjoy the witty user interface messages occasionally displayed in apps and websites?
+In my time tracking program, I get a friendly message if I accidentally forget to turn off a timer.
 The message reads, “Great Scott!
 You have a past timer running.
 Travel back in time to edit it or just click this link.”
-This shows that there is a person at the other end of the app.
-Someone who has put in the extra time to make me smile.

 You can write friendly messages and feedback in eLearning courses.
-For example, when a learner attempts to skip ahead prior to completing a mandatory exercise, your message can sound like it comes from a person, rather than a computer.
-For example, “What’s the hurry?
-Please finish the exercise.
-You’ll be happy you did.”
+For example, when a learner attempts to skip ahead before completing a mandatory exercise, your message can sound like it comes from a friendly person rather than a computer system.

 10 Types of Writing for Instructional Design